All that you need to know about the healthcare law

 Now let’s set today’s legal debates in context.

-Throughout the fifties and sixties, concerned parties from all sides sought to find an approach which would optimize both the quality and extent of health and medical care.
+Throughout the fifties and sixties, concerned parties from all sides sought to find an approach that would optimize both the quality and extent of health and medical care.

 Then, as now, the debates centered on issues of: –